-- 3. SES Evolution checks the certificates of all signed applications by default and adds this information to logs.
+SES Evolution checks the certificates of all signed applications by default and adds this information to logs.
 If you notice performance-related issues, enable the setting Calculate certificates only when necessary.
 Certificates will be checked only if security rules match the applications or drivers identified by certificates.

-We recommend that you keep the default behavior so that logs will contain as much. - We recommend that you keep the default behavior so that logs will contain as much information as possible. - 4.
-Choose the maximum frequency (in seconds) with which the agent's logs will be sent to the agent handler: - Urgent logs correspond to Emergency and Alert logs. - Standard logs group all other levels.
+We recommend that you keep the default behavior so that logs will contain as much information as possible.

+- 4. In the Log transmission frequency section, choose the maximum frequency (in seconds) with which the agent's logs will be sent to the agent handler: - Urgent logs correspond to Emergency and Alert logs. - Standard logs group all other levels.